St. Tammany Parish assistance programs.

 Another location of the Samaritan Center is at 402 Girod Street, Mandeville, Louisiana 70448.
 This center serves residents of Mandeville or Lacombe in St. Tammany Parish Louisiana.
 Many of the same services as above are offered, and they can also offer other emergency aid, such as shelter or emergency grants.
 A focus is on those at risk if they do not get help, such as senior citizens or single parents.
 Call 985-626-4594, or find more Good Samaritan Ministry programs in St. Tammany.

 Department of Children and Family Services arranges for families to have access to public aid.
 The parish will offer state and federal programs ranging from SNAP food stamps to LIHEAP energy bill help.
 Another valuable service is the Family Independence Temporary Assistance (FITAP) which is the primary cash aid resource for the county.
 More on St. Tammany Parish public assistance.

-Christmas meals or toys and holiday help in St. Tammany Parish is available from both non-profits and charities.
+Christmas meals or free toys and holiday help in St. Tammany Parish is available from both non-profits and charities.
 The enrollment period is in the fall or summer, but for those that qualify, free items are given (such as toys, gift certificates, and food) to families and children.
-More on Christmas assistance in St. Tammany.
+More on free Christmas assistance in St. Tammany.

 Housing and rental assistance programs operate in the parish as well.
 Several non-profit and government organizations are focused on preventing homelessness, getting people settled into new homes, and assisting with rent payments.
 They may also administer federal government and state of Louisiana programs such as low income housing and/or section 8 vouchers.
 Read rent assistance St. Tammany Parish.